jikan-me/jikan/readme.md

 ## Changelog
+### 0.1.5 alpha - May 21, 17
+- Added user anime/manga list fetch & parsed as JSON
+- A few more stuff can be parsed from the Anime/Manga pages
+	- Background
+	- External Links
+	- Opening Themes
+	- Ending Themes

 ### 0.1.4 alpha - May 16, 17
 - Jikan library is renamed from **mal-uapi.php** to **jikan.php**
 - Namespace changed from **MAL** to **Jikan**